-Lingual braces are far from a cheap treatment option.
+Lingual braces are far from cheap.
 Coming in at around $8,000 – $10,000, lingual braces can cost up to double the price of traditional braces.
-Still, if your top concern is the visibility of braces, lingual braces may be worth the extra cost.
+Still, if your top concern is braces’ visibility, lingual braces may be worth the extra cost.
 However, like most other types of braces, lingual braces will likely not be fully covered, if at all, by insurance.

 If you think the cost of treatment will present a problem for your budget, it’s best to call your insurance provider to discuss your plan and coverage.
-You may even consider supplemental dental insurance to cover some of the costs of treatment.
+You may even consider supplemental dental insurance to cover some of your treatment costs.
 Some dentists also offer financing programs with options to spread out the cost of treatment over time.
 However, they typically require a credit check.

 Types of Lingual Braces: Standard vs. Incognito

-There are two types of lingual braces that you can choose from — standard and custom/incognito.
+There are two types of lingual braces — standard and custom/incognito.
 Both types are placed behind the teeth and can treat the same conditions, including most cases of crowding and spacing.
-The main difference between standard and incognito lingual braces has to do with the size of the brackets.
+The main difference between standard and incognito lingual braces has to do with the bracket size.

 Standard lingual braces use “one size fits all” brackets that are attached to the back of the teeth, similar to the way traditional braces are placed on the front of the teeth.
-They are the cheaper choice of the two types of lingual braces due to the lack of customization.
+They are the cheaper of the two types due to the lack of customization.